 - Review your resume and be comfortable speaking about each experience listed.

 Abraham Lincoln once said, “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”
 This means that sometimes the preparation is the most important part.
 You could be an excellent interviewer who would absolutely crush the interview, but if you have distractions in the background or unprofessional attire, you may be passed up.
 Assuming that you have already prepared for the video interview by following our suggestions above, your interview should start off smoothly.
-In this next section, we will talk about what to do during the video interview.
+In this next section, we’ll share virtual interview tips for during the interview itself.

 As cliché as it sounds, it’s extremely important to smile during your video interview.
 There are many independent studies proving that smiling is not only infectious, but it can actually change your tone of voice.
 Interview coaches constantly teach their clients to smile, even when they are on phone interviews without video.
 By smiling, your tone will actually become more positive and friendly.
 This becomes even more important in video interviews.